The Role of the School Counselor

 Today's school counselors are vital members of the education team.
 They help all students in the areas of academic achievement, personal/social development and career development, ensuring today's students become the productive, well-adjusted adults of tomorrow.

-Due to COVID-19, to ensure safety and social distancing we ask that parents or guardians who would like to meet with their child's appointed guidance counselor email them directly to set up a virtual appointment.
-You can reach Middle School guidance counselor Ms. Moss at firstname.lastname@example.org and High School guidance counselor Ms. Persad at email@example.com.
-You can also reach our school social worker Mr. Browne at firstname.lastname@example.org to set up a virtual meeting.
+Parents or guardians who would like to meet with their child's appointed guidance counselor email them directly to set up a virtual appointment.
+You can reach Middle School guidance counselor Ms. Cooper at firstname.lastname@example.org and High School guidance counselor Ms. Burdier at email@example.com.
+You can also reach our school social worker Mr. Browne at firstname.lastname@example.org to set up a meeting.

 Middle School Students' Developmental Needs

 Middle school is an exciting, yet challenging time for students, their parents and teachers.
 During this passage from childhood to adolescence, middle school students are characterized by a need to explore a variety of interests, connecting their learning in the classroom to its practical application in life and work; high levels of activity coupled with frequent fatigue due to rapid growth; a search for their own unique identity as they begin turning more frequently to peers rather than parents for ideas and affirmation; extreme sensitivity to the comments from others; and heavy reliance on friends to provide comfort, understanding and approval.

 Middle School Counselors Implement the Counseling Program by Providing: